apecone/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two reverse laps on track one using center lane driving.
+Because I was driving pretty fast, I had to record several times due to mistakes during recording :D

+I also recorded a little bit on track 2 to help my model generalize better.

 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
+I never conducted any recovery routes because my augmented left and right data simulated these recovery routes for me.
+Here are some examples of my preprocessed center image, along with it's left and right counterparts.

 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+![alt text][image8]
+![alt text][image9]

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 9% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 81 as evidenced by my saved model with the best validation loss.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.